 Note on Recertification:

-As long as nothing in your medical history has changed in the last year, there is no need to fill out the forms below to renew your MMJ certification with Dr. Roark, as long as you got your original certification through the clinic.
+As long as nothing in your medical history has changed in the last year, there is no need to fill out the forms below to renew your MMJ certification with Dr. Roark or Dr. Jacobson.
 Simply call the clinic to make an appointment at (417)847-1111.

 Patients looking to renew their certification and who have not seen Dr. Roark for MMJ in the past will need to fill out the forms.